Kobzol/cfggen/README.md

 $ pip3 install .
 ```

-# Usage
+## Usage
 You provide a dictionary containing JSON-like objects (numbers, strings, bools,
 lists, tuples and dictionaries are allowed), called a template. `cfggen` will then process the
-template and generates a Python object.
+template and generate a Python object.

 The main function that builds templates is called `build_template`.
 Often you may want to write
 the template in a JSON(5) or YAML file, in that case you can use `build_template_from_file`.